haubie/supercollider/README.md

 # ]

 # Send a command to play a basic 300Hz sinusoidal sound on node 100
-# This assumes the sine UGen in installed on the server
+# This assumes the sine SynthGen is installed on the server
 SuperCollider.command(:s_new, ["sine", 100, 1, 1, ["freq", 300]])

 # Stop the sound by freeing node 100